How to Care for Ficus Lyrata (Fiddle Leaf Fig)

 Repotting: Healthy specimens are fast-growing plants with aggressive root systems (which is pretty typical for any type of ficus).
 Try to repot the plant annually, stepping up the pot size 2 to 4” until the plant reaches the desired size or until you can't manage the container anymore.
 Once plants are in large containers, scrape off the top few inches of soil and replace with fresh potting soil annually.

 Tips: This plant does not like to be turned or be moved frequently.
 Position the plant permanently and keep it clean by dusting with an old T-shirt.
 Stake and prune as needed.
 Ficus lyrata will only keep leaves that face the light; leaves facing a darker wall or corner will not last.
-Expect an attrition of leaves from moving the plant.
+Expect your ficus to loose leaves if you move or re-position the plant.

-Light: F. lyrata require bright, filtered light.
+Light: Ficus lyrata require bright, filtered light.
 They can even tolerate some sun, especially if placed in an eastern-facing window.
 Plants that are kept too dark will fail to grow rapidly.

 Water: Keep steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.